mastodon/documentation/content/en/_index.md

 * Plume, which lets you publish longer-form articles,
 * and many more, including individual and personal websites!

-The fediverse does not have its own brand, so you might more often hear “follow me on Mastodon” than “follow me on the fediverse”, but technically the latter is more correct.
+The fediverse does not have its own brand, so you might more often hear “follow me on Mastodon” more than “follow me on the fediverse”, but the latter is technically more accurate.

 ## Practical implications {#implications}